mariafelecann/UBB-CompSci/README.md

 # UBB-CompSci
-This repo contains a part of my personal and university projects. 📚🖥️👸
+This repo contains a part of my uni projects. 📚🖥️👸